 The oil can finish on Scotty Cameron putters is not the same as on the Vokey Oil Can wedges.
 The putter finish can be achieved using something like Birchwood-Casey Plum Brown

-[linked by editor to product info at Amazon] finish combined with heating the putter head.
+[affiliate link to product info on Amazon] finish combined with heating the putter head.
 But it will look like the examples on the Scotty Cameron website, which is nothing like the Vokey Oil Can finish.

 Given the way the wedges look, and the relative ease with which the finish is removed (hit a few balls on an Astroturf mat, and it starts to come off) I think it's some kind of color anodize or Alodine (Alodine 1201 [linked by editor to product info on Amazon] ) coating.
 I'm just starting to fool with this, if anything comes of it I'll post my results and the process.